 A SB Member shall immediately report any conflict of interest or potential conflict of interest affecting themselves or another member of the SB to the SB and its Chairperson and shall provide all relevant information so that the matter can be assessed by the SB.

 The SB shall decide after having heard the SB member concerned whether there is a conflict of interest.
 Deliberation of such decision shall occur without the SB Member concerned being present.

-A SB Member may not take part in any discussion or decision-making that involves a subject or transaction in relation to which he has a conflict of interest with the BSA.
+A SB Member may not take part in any discussion or decision-making that involves a subject or transaction in relation to which he has a conflict of interest with The British School.

-Article 6 - Decision making process and working procedures
+Article 6 – Decision making process & working procedures

 The Secretary will draft a list of the contact details of all SB Members and relevant persons/institutions and will keep this up to date.
 In case of changes this is reported to the SB Members.

 Article 7 – Audit Committee

 An audit or finance committee established further to article 14 of the Articles shall supervise the activities of the MB with respect to: